-- Clicking sound as they feed due to the poor suction.
+- Clicking sounds as they feed due to poor suction.

-- Baby doesn’t seem to swallow as frequently while feeding.
+- The baby doesn’t seem to swallow as frequently while feeding.

 - Poor weight gain and eventually perhaps leading to weight loss.

-- The baby may seem quite fussy during feeding time and might arch away from the breast.
+- The baby may seem fussy during feeding time and arch away from the breast.